Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-If you have some good contractors on hand, you may even collaborate with them on a commission basis that might compensate for less commission income in a slow real estate market.
+If you have some good contractors on hand, you may even collaborate with them on a commission basis which might compensate for less commission income in a slow real estate market.

 Let’s think for a moment about the current real estate market situation.

-At the moment, median home prices increase, the national inventory size is decreasing and demand, especially on behalf of millennials, is increasing.
+Currently, median home prices are increasing, the national inventory size is decreasing, and demand, especially on behalf of millennials, is increasing.

 In the context of the condition of a house, you could have some tips ready that consider what millennials are looking for in a house.